 3 steps to improve employee engagement and reduce attrition in your contact centre

-Key to minimising contact centre attrition is recruiting the right people into your team in the first place.
+The key to minimising contact centre attrition is recruiting the right people into your team in the first place.
 However, no matter how carefully you recruit and train new team members, their motivation is something that must be managed on an ongoing basis.
 So how do you keep people motivated and happy in contact centre jobs?

-Higher salary and benefits aren’t always enough
+Higher salaries and benefits aren’t always enough

 Instead, the research shows that most people perform best when they find their job rewarding in its own right, as opposed to being motivated using financial rewards like pay rises or bonuses.
 Factors such as a strong community culture within the business, and the freedom to have engaging conversations with customers rather than following scripts, are more likely to result in improved employee retention rates than paying higher salaries.

 Not only do these cultural factors reduce attrition, they also lead to improved productivity, performance and better financial outcomes for the businesses that are able to provide them, and drive improved customer satisfaction.

 35% are unhappy in this job, 25% say it’s because of limited growth opportunities, and 18% need more money.